LeonKungFormal/ADT_Assignment/README.md

 # ADT_Assignment
 Completed Java project with emphasis on sorting and algorithm

-This project is created based on a Security Guard System that allow quick respond on emergency to be handled in a effective and efficient manner
+This project is created based on a Security Guard System that allow quick respond on emergency to be handled in a effective and efficient manner.
+The system was designed for closed community (High end apartment, university, offices)

 The User and the guard/staff of the system are hardcoded